---

 {% /tab %}

-The Datadog feature flagging system starts automatically when the tracer is initialized with both Remote Configuration and the experimental flagging provider enabled.
+The Datadog feature flagging system starts automatically when the tracer is initialized with both Remote Configuration and the feature flagging provider enabled.
 No additional initialization code is required in your application.

 {% alert level="danger" %}

 Feature flagging requires both `DD_REMOTE_CONFIG_ENABLED=true` and `DD_EXPERIMENTAL_FLAGGING_PROVIDER_ENABLED=true`.
-Without the experimental flag, the feature flagging system does not start and the `Provider` returns the programmatic default.
+Without these settings, the feature flagging system does not start and the `Provider` returns the programmatic default.

 {% /alert %}